A College Preparatory School with a Military Tradition™

 Our Success Stories – Read what Parents and Students say about their Valley Forge Experience.

-Our son Joseph Ingrao attend[ed] his high school years (9-12) at VFMA, and graduated Class President on June 4, 2011.
-Joseph, then continued his education at The University of Massachusetts Amherst, and graduated this past May, with a Bachelors degree in Construction Engineering.
-We are extremely proud of our son, and attribute many of his successes to the outstanding education, and lessons learned through the Military environment VFMA offered.
+Our son Joseph Ingrao attend[ed] the Academy for four years and graduated as the Class President.
+Joseph, then continued his education at The University of Massachusetts Amherst and graduated with a Bachelors degree in Construction Engineering.
+We are extremely proud of our son and attribute many of his successes to the outstanding education and lessons learned through the military environment VFMA offered.
 This is an experience very few will ever have, and it was the best decision we ever made!
 Integrity, courage, valor, teamwork, and honor…..Thank you VF!!!Laurie & Sal Ingrao